Many people assume that hair recovery depends on:

 • downy or “fuzzy” at first

-📌 This represents the follicle rebooting from 0 → 1, not weakness.
+📌 This represents the follicle rebooting from 0 → 1, not weakness — a process explained in how hair follicle stem cell reactivation truly begins regrowth.

 5️⃣ Recovery Mechanism #5: Microcirculation and energy supply rebound